Frequently Asked Questions

 The prespecified final analysis of overall survival occurred 27 months after the metastasis-free survival analysis.1

-CI, confidence interval; HR, hazard ratio; LHRH, luteinizing hormone-releasing hormone; nmCRPC, nonmetastatic castration-resistant prostate cancer; NR, not reached.
+CI, confidence interval; GnRH, gonadotropin-releasing hormone; HR, hazard ratio; nmCRPC, nonmetastatic castration-resistant prostate cancer; NR, not reached.

 The primary endpoint of the study was metastasis-free survival, defined as the time from randomization to whichever of the following occurred first: 1) loco-regional and/or distant radiographic progression per blinded independent central review; or 2) death up to 112 days after treatment discontinuation without evidence of radiographic progression.1